-This will not protect you from losing money but it will protect you from going into debt, something that could occur when using a high leverage ratio.
+This will not protect you from losing money but it will protect you from going into debt, something that could occur when using a high ratio.

 8. Only maximize your leverage on big breakouts

-Most beginners start out by randomly choosing a ratio and then jump into trading only to find out that they are not making enough money to support their commission or their losses.
+Most beginners start by randomly choosing a ratio and then jump into trading only to find out that they are not making enough money to support their commission or their losses.